schlegelp/CATMAID-to-Blender/README.md

 - similarity metrics
 - animation of history

-If for some reason you really really need a function that got dropped, please open an issue here on Github.
+If, for some reason, you really really need a function that got dropped, please open an issue here on Github.
 I also highly recommend you check out [pymaid](https://github.com/schlegelp/pymaid) and [navis](https://github.com/schlegelp/navis) which - in combination - let you do all the stuff that was dropped from this